Computational Frameworks for Patterned Two-Dimensional Magnetism: Fundamentals of Patterned Magnetism

 \subsection{Exchange, Anisotropy, and Dipolar Interactions}

-The energetics of patterned magnets arise from competing exchange ($J$), anisotropy ($K$), dipolar interactions, and, where relevant, Dzyaloshinskii--Moriya interaction.
-Spatial modulation of these parameters reflects pattern-induced inhomogeneity.
-A generic Hamiltonian may be written as
+The energetics of patterned magnets arise from competing exchange, anisotropy, dipolar interactions, external magnetic fields, and, where relevant, the Dzyaloshinskii--Moriya interaction (DMI).
+Spatial modulation of these interactions reflects the inhomogeneity introduced by confinement, interfaces, defects, and compositional variations.
+A generic spin Hamiltonian may be written as